 Hemodialysis offers a lifeline to patients whose kidneys have stopped working due to kidney failure.
 This treatment uses a special machine to filter your blood, which can help you feel better and get back to the activities you enjoy.

 Highlights of our in-center hemodialysis program include:

-- Technology — We use the B.Braun Avitum Dialog+® with Adimea system, which allows us to monitor the effectiveness of your treatment in real time.
+- Technology — We use the B.Braun Avium Dialog+® with Adimea system, which allows us to monitor the effectiveness of your treatment in real time.

 - Convenience — With dialysis units located throughout Central Virginia, you can receive treatment close to home.
 Many of our locations offer early morning, evening and Saturday appointments.